mickychoong/event-organizer/README.md

 </details>

-This demo shows how MYMETAnavigates to [DexScreener](https://dexscreener.com), searches for AI-related coins, and analyzes the results.
+This demo shows how MYMETA navigates to [DexScreener](https://dexscreener.com), searches for AI-related coins, and analyzes the results.

 ## 🤖 UI-Assistant